Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 What kind of Sound might the deaf Hear?

 What kind of Sensation might the numb Feel?

+What kind of Light might the unconscious Perceive?

 ____________________
 ## 9.